 W R Burner (Minister of the Gospel)

-Hope in man can have a disastrous affect; if one's hope is anchored in man alone!
-Trusting in man, and expecting great results, can be dashed in a moment.
-One is often excited when placing hope in man to solve complex issues; then at total loss to explain why, when such does not materialize, oftentimes becoming downhearted and crushed as a result.
+Hope in man can have a disastrous affect; if one's hope is anchored in man alone with expecting great results, can be dashed in a moment.
+One is often excited when looking to man to solve complex issues; then at total loss to explain why, when such does not materialize, oftentimes becoming downhearted and crushed as a result.

 Hope is the general feeling that some desire will be fulfilled; oftentimes looking to man for those expectations.
 Man becomes prominent through substantial and widely admired contributions; intellectual endeavors, strength of action, articulate speech, and excellent demeanor.